 In 1982, the ChFC designation was introduced as an alternative to the CFP designation.
 It’s awarded by the American College of Financial Services in Bryn Mawr, Pennsylvania.
-The ChFC is lesser known than the CFP, but still stands as a distinguished certification in financial planning.
-An advisor with either designation can certainly give thorough advice.
+The ChFC is less known than the CFP, but still stands as a distinguished certification in financial planning.
 The biggest difference between the two is the process of becoming certified.

-The education portion for a ChFC is lengthier, comprising of nine college-level courses.
+The education portion for a ChFC is lengthier, comprising nine college-level courses.
 But at the core, it is a similar education to the CFP education.
-Courses focus on financial planning, covering topics like investing, insurance planning and retirement planning.
-There are also courses that focus on planning with different types clients, such as divorcees or special needs families.
+Courses focus on financial planning, covering topics like investing, insurance planning, and retirement planning.
+There are also courses that focus on planning with different types of clients, such as divorcees or special needs families.

 These courses are self-paced and can be done online.
-Contrary to the CFP, there is no comprehensive exam at the end.
+There is no final, comprehensive exam, as there is for the CFP designation.
 Instead, you take a final exam at the end of each course.

 To enroll in the program, you must have at least three years of experience in the finance industry.
 Having a degree in finance or business will help you in the courses and can count as one of your years of experience.
 Again, you must subscribe to a professional pledge and a code of ethics.